Three Anchors of Hope

 Zephaniah 2:3 – Seek the Lord, all you humble of the land, you who do what he commands.
 Seek righteousness, seek humility; perhaps you will be sheltered on the day of the Lord’s anger.

 I want to finish well.
 Whether my last day on earth is today or 50 years from now, I want to finish well.
-I want to hear those words that every follower of Jesus Christ should desire to hear:
+I want to hear those words every follower of Jesus Christ desires to hear,

 Matthew 25:21 – “…’Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your master’s happiness!’